The Capability Formation Framework

 The Career Strategy Matrix

-Where does your organization fall?
+Where does your capability sit?

 High Density · Low Optionality